-When a system becomes an NIS client, it completely relinquishes control over some network-related files and maintains varying levels of control over others.
+When a system becomes an NIS client, it completely relinquishes control over some network-related files like passwd and aliases if the compatibility attribute is set, and maintains varying levels of control over others.
 The amount of control relinquished on certain files depends upon the NIS syntax used within the file.

 These network-related files can be divided into two groups: local files and global files.
 Local files are those files that NIS first checks on the local system and may continue checking in the NIS database.
 Global files are those files that reside in the NIS database and are always consulted by programs using NIS.

 The next two sections discuss the local and global files consulted by NIS.
-More information on these configuration files is included in the IRIX Advanced Site and Server Administration Guide.
+More information on these configuration files is included in the book IRIX Admin: System Configuration and Operation.